Administrative divisions of the Republic of China (1912–1949): Introduction

 The Republic of China was founded in 1912.
 It used most of the same administrative divisions as the Qing dynasty but divided Inner Mongolia into four provinces and set up several municipalities under the authority of the Executive Yuan.
 After the end of World War II in 1945, Manchuria was reincorporated into the Republic of China as nine provinces.
 Taiwan and the Penghu were also acquired by the Republic of China and organized into Taiwan Province after Retrocession Day.
-By this time the top-level divisions consisted of 35 provinces, 12 Yuan-controlled municipalities, one special administrative region and two regions (Outer Mongolia and Tibet).
+The Nationalist government of China officially recognized the independence of Outer Mongolia in January 1946 after the 1945 Mongolian independence referendum which voted for independence.
+Later, Hainan separated and became a first-level administrative region in January 1949.
+By this time the top-level divisions consisted of 35 provinces, 12 Yuan-controlled municipalities, one special administrative region and Tibet area.

-After the central government's withdrawal from Mainland China during the Chinese Civil War and subsequent relocation to Taiwan in 1949, the jurisdiction of the ROC was restricted to only Taiwan, the Penghu, Hainan, and a few offshore islands of Fujian and Zhejiang.
+After the central government's withdrawal from mainland China during the Chinese Civil War and subsequent relocation to Taiwan in 1949, the jurisdiction of the ROC was restricted to only Taiwan, the Penghus, Hainan, and a few offshore islands of Fujian and Zhejiang.
 Hainan was captured by the People's Republic of China in May 1950, followed by the unrecognized Tibet in 1951 and Zhejiang in 1955.
 The remaining area is called the "Free area of the Republic of China" in the ROC Constitution.
-In most ordinary legislation, the term "Taiwan Area" is used in place of the "Free Area", while Mainland China is referred to as the "Mainland Area."
+In most ordinary legislation, the term "Taiwan Area" is used in place of the "Free Area", while mainland China is referred to as the "Mainland Area."

+Provinces

+After the Republic of China was established in 1912, it set up four more provinces in Inner Mongolia and two in historic Tibet, bringing the total to 28.
+In 1931, Ma Zhongying established Hexi in the northern parts of Gansu but the ROC never acknowledged the province.
+However, China lost four provinces with the establishment of the Japanese puppet state of Manchukuo in Manchuria.
+After the defeat of Japan in World War II in 1945, China re-incorporated Manchuria as 10 provinces, and assumed control of Taiwan as a province.
+As a result, the Republic of China in 1946 had 35 provinces.

+Other provincial level divisions

-Beiyang government (1912–28)
+Beiyang government (1912–1928)

 The Beiyang government streamlined the system used in Qing dynasty down to three levels: